ramruntai/ramruntai/README.md

 #### 2. Please mute your zoom so that we don't bother others.
 #### 3. Please turn off the volume of your device so that you are not bothered.
 #### 4. Private discussions can be initiated by sending a private text message.
-#### 5. For group discussions, please text the host first.
-Then the host will send out a public text messgae for group discussions
+#### 5. For group discussions, please text a message to the host first.
+Then the host will send out a public text message for group discussions.

 ## Setup